-- Not in the hearing, unless required by law (30339) BUT July 2021 Q&A allows for support persons for the parties - "These confidentiality obligations may affect a recipient's ability to offer parties a recipientprovided advisor to conduct cross-examination in addition to allowing the parties' advisors of choice to appear at the hearing." - ADA accommodations-required by law - CBA require advisor and attorney?
+- Not in the hearing, unless required by law (30339) - "These confidentiality obligations may affect a recipient's ability to offer parties a recipientprovided advisor to conduct cross-examination in addition to allowing the parties' advisors of choice to appear at the hearing." - ADA accommodations-required by law - CBA require advisor and attorney?